 You don’t need to live in Nevada to enjoy the best asset and lawsuit protection a Nevada-registered business can provide

-Are you contemplating registering a corporation for your business but unsure whether a C Corporation or S Corporation would be more suitable?
+Are you contemplating registering a corporation for your business but unsure whether a C Corporation or a Nevada S corporation would be more suitable?
 Keep reading to find out.

 What is a Corporation?

-There are several types of structures within this entity, but two of the most recommended by CPAs and attorneys are registering for S and C corporations.
+There are several types of structures within this entity, but two of the most recommended by CPAs and attorneys are registering for a Nevada S corporation or C corporation.
 Keep in mind that every state has different laws when dealing with these business entities.

 C Corporations